1. Entering the Scores

 - Clarify and agree upon any rule changes that may be requested from either team (as per the Captain’s Clause)

 - Make sure the field is set up for the official start time of each game.
 Cones should be placed 1m from any soccer posts.
 For 7 on 7 Leagues, set the field as close to official size as possible: 70 yards x 40 yards, with endzones 25 yards deep.
+Some fields will have lines painted for an ultimate field, but some will not.

 - Ensure there are no conditions (lightning, for example), which make the field unplayable.